About us

 Why we welcome refugees

-Upbeat Communities’ Christian ethos is the motivation for all our work.
-It is the reason why we do what we do.
-It is to work together to demonstrate God’s love to refugees who have been displaced by war, conflict or persecution.
-We are inspired by the message, life and example of Jesus through which God’s unconditional love for all people is expressed, regardless of their race, disability, gender, age, religious belief or sexual orientation.
+Upbeat Communities’ Christian ethos is the driving force behind why we started and the basis for the values that we hold as a charity.
+We want to work together to demonstrate God’s love to refugees who have been displaced by war, conflict or persecution.
+We are inspired by the message, life and example of Jesus Christ, through whom God’s unconditional love for all people is expressed.

 Upbeat Communities works with and supports people whatever their faith, religion or beliefs.
-We believe in working together with others and have developed good partnerships with voluntary groups, faith groups, statutory agencies and local government.
+Many of our team are Christians, but we are eager to continue building a team that is representative of the diverse nationalities, faith, and life experiences of the communities we work with.
+We want to partner together with others on this mission, and are grateful for the partnerships we have with voluntary groups, faith groups, statutory agencies and local government.

 We are signatories to the Faithworks Charter of best practice for groups committed to excellence in community work and service provision in the UK.